 As Sarepta (formely AVI) announces promising results from its phase II interim data and GSK follows up its promising phase…Continue

-The clear message received by all at the end of the Transforming Duchenne Care meeting, held just prior to the PPMD Connect Conference, was that parents, providers and…Continue
+The clear message received by all at the end of the Transforming Duchenne Care meeting, held just prior to the PPMD Connect Conference, was that parents, providers and industry…Continue

 Added by Kathi Kinnett on August 8, 2012 at 9:30am — No Comments